dnl-rss/secureum-slot2-solidity101/02_types.md

 | `tx.origin` | `address` | sender of the transaction (full call chain) |
 | `gasleft()` | `uint256` | remaining gas in transaction |

+### 74. `msg` can change

-### 74. The values of all members of `msg` can change for every external function call, including library functions.
+The values of all members of `msg` (`msg.sender`,`msg.value`, etc) can change for every external function call, including library functions.

-### 75. Avoid randomness via block timestamps or hashes
+### 75. Randomness Source

-Do not rely on `block.timestamp` or `blockhash` as a source of randomness.
+**Do not rely** on `block.timestamp` or `blockhash` as a *source of randomness*.
 Both can be influenced by miners.
 The current block timestamp must be strictly larger than the timestamp of the last block, but the only guarantee is that is will be somewhere between the timestamps of two consecutive blocks in the canonical chain

-### 76. Non-archival clients only store 256 most recent blocks
+### 76. Blockhash

-This is for scalability reasons.
-Thus, solidity can only access `blockhash(uint blockNumber)` for the 256 most recent blocks.
-Otherwise it returns zero.
+`blockhash(uint blockNumber)` returns the hash of the specified block.
+However, for scalability reasons solidity can only access this data for the 256 most recent blocks, excluding the current block.
+Otherwise `blockhash()` returns `0`.

-### 77. ABI encoding and decoding functions
+### 77. ABI Encoding/Decoding

+> Solidity supports multiple functions for encoding and decoding data with respect to the contract ABI.

 | member | return type | description |
 | `abi.decode(bytes memory encodedData, (...))` | `(...)` | decodes given data, while the types are given in parentheses as second argument |